dmd-program/dmd-100/projects/narrative_project_social_design_option.md

 1. In your journal, write three objects from your home.
 If you cannot think of any, choose three objects from a random object generator.
 Here is [one](http://roger.redevised.com/).
 (2 mins)
 2. Free association writing.
 (10 mins)
   - On a journal page, write as many adjectives about this object as you can.
-3. Circle three adjectives.
+  - Circle three adjectives.
-2. Choose a focus word from the list below.
-Write the adjectives circled from step three in front of your chosen focus word, creating three word-pairs:
+3. Choose a focus word from the list below.
+Write the adjectives circled from step 2 in front of your chosen focus word, creating three word-pairs:
   - education
   - economy
   - health